By Dr. Avishay Bransky

 The tests for these two situations are different.
 For diagnosis, polymerase chain reaction (PCR) tests must be used.
 The PCR test is the most widespread and most specific diagnostic test for determining whether someone is currently infected with coronavirus.
 In the United States, nearly 1 million people have tested positive for coronavirus using the PCR test.

 However, for treatment management, blood gas, blood chemistry and complete blood count (CBC) tests need to be performed regularly in order to analyze a number of indicators that can help to identify the stage of the disease and its severity, as well as assist in making clinical decisions.
 To gauge a COVID patient’s status, level of infection and immune system response, having data on lymphocytes, hemoglobin, platelets, and immature cell counts is crucial.
+The ability to analyze mercury levels is important as well.
 For example, low lymphocyte levels and high white blood cell and immature cell counts have been shown to correlate to disease progression and severity.
 Having access to simple-to-use and portable point-of-care blood diagnostic solutions could alleviate the challenges faced by healthcare systems trying to contain and manage pandemic outbreaks.

 Shortening diagnostic results delivery from the several hours it currently takes with centralized lab diagnostics, to a mere minute with a stronger and faster system would give care teams the ability to quickly assess patients’ needs and make decisions.
 The solution must be robust, portable and with a small footprint, and must be accessible.
 The ease of use of such a system would be paramount, ensuring that any member of the care team could perform the test easily, without requiring the presence of a technician.